Mark Fathi Massoud

 Santa Cruz, CA 95064

-Research InterestsMark Fathi Massoud is Assistant Professor of politics and legal studies at UC Santa Cruz.
-His research focuses on law in conflict settings and authoritarian states.
+Research InterestsMark Fathi Massoud is Assistant Professor in the Politics Department and Legal Studies Program at UC Santa Cruz.
+His research focuses on law and society in conflict settings and authoritarian states.
 He teaches international law, human rights, and comparative law.

 Massoud's first book, Law's Fragile State: Colonial, Authoritarian, and Humanitarian Legacies in Sudan, was published by Cambridge University Press in 2013.
 Based on extensive fieldwork in Sudan, the book traces how colonial administrators, post-colonial governments, and the international aid community have promoted the rule of law to build stability amid political violence and civil war.